MichaelMattern/stock_market_game/README.md

 4. Place your first trade in the "Place Order" section
 5. Track your performance and compete on the leaderboard

-## Trading Strategies

-- **Market Making**: Place limit buy orders below market price and limit sell orders above market price to profit from the spread
-- **Trend Following**: Analyze price charts to identify trends and trade in the direction of the trend
-- **Volatility Trading**: Look for stocks with high volatility for potential larger price swings
-- **Value Investing**: Buy stocks you believe are undervalued and hold for longer periods

 Happy trading!